Harness racing: United States and Canada

 Important annual races include the Hambletonian for 3-year-old trotters, the Little Brown Jug for 3-year-old pacers, and the Breeders Crown series of twelve races covering each of the traditional categories of age, gait and sex.
 The Hambletonian is part of the Trotting Triple Crown and the Little Brown Jug is part of the Pacing Triple Crown.
 Important Canadian races include the North America Cup, the Canadian Pacing Derby, the Maple Leaf Trot, the Gold Cup and Saucer, and the Mohawk Million.

 The harness racing industry conducts an annual Grand Circuit, which includes many of the most prestigious races for both pacers and trotters.
-Founded in 1871 and first conducted in 1873 at four tracks, the Grand Circuit now visits 20 tracks as of the most recent 2021 season.
+Founded in 1871 and first conducted in 1873 at four tracks, the Grand Circuit now visits 20 tracks as of the 2021 season.

 The most notable harness tracks in North America are the Meadowlands Racetrack in East Rutherford, New Jersey, Yonkers Raceway in Yonkers, New York, The Red Mile in Lexington, Kentucky, and Mohawk Park in Campbellville, Ontario.
-Since 1947, the "United States Harness Writers" Association annually votes for the "Harness Horse of the Year."
+Since 1947, the United States Harness Writers Association annually votes for the "Harness Horse of the Year."